 - Go back to the My Content page and click your templates folder in the left pane.
 Your feature service now appears there.

 Test your template in GeoPlanner

-So far, you've created an ArcGIS Online group, a web map, and shared one or more feature layers.
+So far, you've created an ArcGIS organization group, a web map, and shared one or more feature layers.
 You are nearly done creating your new template.
 Now you'll test your new template to make sure everything is configured correctly.
 The following steps show you how: